Emma Pillsbury: Characterization

 In the first episode, it is revealed that Emma has obsessive-compulsive disorder, suffering from mysophobia, a fear of germs.
 The show garnered mostly praise for its portrayal of a character with OCD and for accurately depicting OCD as a serious but treatable anxiety disorder.
+However, many OCD experts have pointed out the lack of anxiety when performing her compulsions, which puts in doubt her diagnosis.

 Bill Harris of the Toronto Sun assessed that her phobia is "comical" and that Emma's initial role in the series is comic relief.
 Mays has explained that "the character is not a stereotypical TV-style husband-stealer who immediately would be luring the dude into the sack, but rather seems like a real person facing real issues."
 Mays added: "This is something that's part of a lot of people's lives.
 But Emma is not a cheater.
 They've portrayed her as being somewhat virginal.
 There's purity there.
 She doesn't just hone in [sic] and say, 'I want to destroy this guy's relationship.'
 So Emma is hopeful and sad at the same time.
 Funny, too.
 Sounds like real life, where, as stated earlier, you can't help who you love."
 David Hinckley of the New York Daily News described her as "good-hearted and smart.
 Emma is also so obsessive-compulsive she counts the bristles on her toothbrush."

 Mays has deemed Emma an "amazing" character to play, and has explained: "I don't find that female characters are always written with a lot of depth, but she's so well defined on the page.
 Sure, she's terrified of germs and in love with a married man, so seeing her as the voice of reason for the kids is amazing."
 Emma's relationship with Will will continue to grow, as "she has these moments of clarity when she's talking to Will because he calms her."
 Mays described her in an interview with TheTVChick:

 Discussing Emma's style and costuming, Glee's costume designer Lou Eyrich has explained: "We wanted to make her look like everything's so neat—perfectly ironed and tucked-in shirts with matching belts, shoes and pins.
 We wanted to make her stand out from the other teachers.
 She's always so happy and excited, so we wanted her outfits to represent that sunny disposition.
 In the pilot, we made her look much more teacher-y.
 Now we're having more fun with her character, keeping her bright and unusual.
 Quirky is the word.
 Emma's also always in stacked Mary Janes or T-strap heels.
 It takes the outfit down from being too stylish or too sexy.
 It makes her look prim and almost old-fashioned."